cisco/mindmeld/docs/source/blueprints/video_discovery.rst

 For more information on the ``show_content`` method and the functinos it calls, see the ``app.py`` file in the blueprint folder.

+.. admonition:: Exercise

+   Extend the ``show_content`` dialogue state handler in ``app.py`` to handle more user flows or handle the existing ones in a smarter way.
+Here are a few suggestions for improvements:

+   << TODO: Add sugestions here >>

 5. Knowledge Base
 ^^^^^^^^^^^^^^^^^